jcheminform/Smiles-GEN/README.md

 ## Reference
 On using code for SMILES or modification for other text-based learning please refer to the original publication.

-Please cite the following publication for any use of code or any parts thereof.
+Please cite the following publication for any use of code or any parts thereof (including use of custom layers).

 "GEN: Highly Efficient SMILES Explorer Using Autodidactic Generative Examination Networks"